asayers/cbdr/README.md

 [GHC]: https://gitlab.haskell.org/ghc/ghc/wikis/performance/tests

-## ❌ Plotting the results and eyeballing the difference

-This is a fine way to benchmark, actually!
-Sure, it's not exactly _rigorous_, but on the plus side it's pretty hard to screw up.
-However, this page is about running benchmarks as part of your CI, so anything which requires a human-in-the-loop is automatically out.

-Do try plotting your raw benchmark data, though, just as a sanity check (especially when first setting up your benchmarking CI).
-You could plot histograms like at the top of this page, or violin plots, or a heatmap.
-Any of those will let you see at a glance how your benchmark is behaving.
-(FYI [cbdr](cbdr.md) has functionality to help with this.)

 ## ❌ Computing the two means and comparing them

 This is not a great idea, even when confidence intervals are included.